-- (a) General City employees hired prior to January 1, 2006 shall remain in the employer's current Defined Benefit pension plan adopted by City Council, Chapter 2, Administration, Article VII, Municipal Employees' Pensions of the Code of Ordinances of the City of Owosso, Michigan.
-The City reserves the ability to establish for employees the option to convert to an Option B Defined Contribution Plan available to employees hired before January 1, 2006. - (b) Vacation, sick leave, life insurance, hospitalization insurance and all other benefits, shall terminate at the date of the employee's retirement. - (c) General City employees benefit formula shall be Final Average Compensation (FAC) times the sum of 2.5% for all years of credited service.
-Retirement eligibility is age sixty (60) with ten (10) years or more of service. - (d) Effective July 1, 2010: Benefit formula will change to Final Average Compensation (FAC) times the sum of 2.5% for all years of credited service, total benefit not to exceed 80% of FAC.
+- (a) General City employees hired prior to January 1, 2006 shall remain in the employer's current Defined Benefit pension plan adopted by City Council, Chapter 2, Administration, Article VII, Municipal Employees' Pensions of the Code of Ordinances of the City of Owosso, Michigan, effective November 17, 2003, as amended.
+The City reserves the ability to establish for employees the option to convert to an Option B Defined Contribution Plan available to employees hired before January 1, 2006. - (b) For those employees hired prior to January 1, 2006 who remained in the City's defined benefit plan, their retirement plan will be administered by MERS as soon as practicable.
+Benefits shall be the terms of the City Ordinance in effect on May 31, 2020 or the MERS equivalent plan, whichever results in the greater benefit.
+The exception is that the City's retirement plan (defined benefit pension) allowing nine (9) months in the last year of service to count as one year (12 months) of service will no longer be in effect.
+The City shall maintain and make available the ordinance for reference regarding potential questions about the terms of the ordinance.- - (c) Vacation, sick leave, life insurance, hospitalization insurance and all other benefits, shall terminate at the date of the employee's retirement. - (c) General City employees benefit formula shall be Final Average Compensation (FAC) times the sum of 2.5% for all years of credited service.
+Retirement eligibility is age sixty (60) with ten (10) years or more of service. - (d) Effective July 1, 2010: Benefit formula will change to Final Average-Compensation (FAC) times the sum of 2.5% for all years of credited service, total benefit not to exceed 80% of FAC.
 Retirement eligibility is age sixty (60) with ten (10) years or more of service.
+Retirees will receive a 1.4% non-compounding cost of living adjustment (COLA) for the first 10 years in retirement effective January 1st, after the retiree has been receiving a pension for at least 12 months.
+As non-compounding, COLA is based on the original retirement amount and the same increase is added each year.
+After the addition of 10 years of COLA increases, retirement benefits remain at that level thereafter.